ejforstadt/ejforstadt.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a 4th year PhD Student in Mechanical Engineering at Boston University researching topics in interfacial fluid dynamics.
+I am a 4th year PhD Student in Mechanical Engineering researching topics in interfacial fluid dynamics at the <a href='https://www.bu.edu/fluidlab/'>Boston University Fluid Lab</a>.
 More specifically, I use fluid dynamic modeling, experimentation, and numerics to investigate the forces acting on particles and bubbles near fluid interfaces (fluid-air and fluid-solid).
 Currently, I am interested in applying these ideas to topics including biofouling mitigation, collective animal behavior, and ocean foam structure and stability.

 Outside my academic interests, I am also interested in drinking good coffee, reading interesting books, and running.